 Three years ago when she left, I wrote this:

 The latest casualty is my friend Anite.
-I met her a few months after I first arrived at frisbee.
+I met her at Frisbee a few months after I first arrived in Xiamen.
 She and some of her other friends were the ones who invited me to archery, fun parties with homemade food and night hikes.
 Since I started hanging out with her I have explored new parts of Xiamen and made friends with a whole new group of people.
 She’s French and was in China for two years on a work program set-up by the french government.
 Her program just ended and Saturday night we had a big part at the batting cages to say goodbye.
 Sniff.
 Sniff.

 I said in that original blog post how being an expat means uncertain friends.
 You never know when your friends will leave so I don’t take any minute with people for granted.
 I still very much follow that way of life and try to take no friendship for granted.

 But now I need to follow up on that post because what I didn’t mention was the benefits you get from being an expat and having to say so many goodbyes.
 Your friends might leave China but they go somewhere else in the world and you can visit them!

 I have not had a holiday in the past 4 years where I didn’t know at least ONE person.
 When I went to Japan I stayed with a Singaporean friend and had 2 Japanese friends to visit, When I went to Thailand, my Mexican friend let me crash with her, and when I travel in almost every city and small village in China there is always some former friend for me to visit.